cgencer/EQueue-docs/12-Endgame&Scoring&Win-Conditions.md

 ## End of Game

-The goal of the game is to raise our mindfulness by:
+The goal of the game is to raise a players mindfulness by:
-- reach a state called shoshin,
+- reach back the shoshin state by having enough discs on their track,
-- reach equilibrium trough exercising the middle path; on emotions and experiences,
+- reach equilibrium trough exercising the middle path,
 - dismantle our patterns, which shadow our shoshin-state.

 ## Scoring and Winning